AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Frequently asked questions

-What does an AI pilot project cost for a mid-market company?
+What does an AI pilot project cost for an SME?

-A focused AI pilot project with a clearly defined use case (e.g. document classification, customer-support bot, RAG system for internal knowledge) starts at EUR 15,000 to 35,000 including discovery, architecture, implementation and training.
-Ongoing operating costs for the LLM API range from EUR 200 to 2,000 per month depending on volume.
-Larger roll-outs with several use cases, dedicated RAG infrastructure and n8n orchestration land in the EUR 60,000 to 150,000 range in the first year.
+A focused AI pilot project with a clearly defined use case (e.g. document classification, customer support bot, RAG system for internal knowledge) starts at 15,000 to 35,000 euros including discovery, architecture, implementation and training.
+Ongoing operating costs for the LLM API range from 200 to 2,000 euros per month depending on volume.
+Larger roll-outs with multiple use cases, dedicated RAG infrastructure and n8n orchestration fall in the range of 60,000 to 150,000 euros in the first year.

-Is the EU AI Act relevant for our company?
+Is the EU AI Act relevant to our company?

-Yes, as soon as you deploy or develop AI systems.
-Most SMB applications (chatbots, document analysis, translation, marketing copy) fall into the minimal or limited risk category and require only transparency obligations.
+Yes, as soon as you use or develop AI systems.
+Most SME applications (chatbots, document analysis, translation, marketing copy) fall into the minimal or limited risk category and only require transparency obligations.
 High-risk applications (HR screening, credit scoring, biometric identification, critical infrastructure) are subject to strict conformity assessments.
-Prohibited practices (social scoring, manipulative systems) have applied since February 2025, obligations for general-purpose AI since August 2025, and the main body of rules applies from August 2026.
+Prohibited practices (social scoring, manipulative systems) have applied since February 2025, obligations for general-purpose AI since August 2025, and the main body from August 2026.

 Are we allowed to feed ChatGPT with customer data?

-Only under conditions.
-The free or Plus tier of ChatGPT stores inputs by default for training purposes — that is GDPR-critical.
-ChatGPT Enterprise, Claude Enterprise and Gemini Workspace provide contractual no-training guarantees, EU data residency on request, and data processing agreements under Article 28 GDPR.
+Only under certain conditions.
+The free or Plus version of ChatGPT stores inputs for training purposes by default — which is GDPR-critical.
+ChatGPT Enterprise, Claude Enterprise and Gemini Workspace, by contrast, offer contractual no-training guarantees, EU data residency on request and data processing agreements under Article 28 GDPR.
 For highly sensitive data we recommend on-premise or hybrid architectures with Mistral or Llama on your own infrastructure.

 Cloud or on-premise — which is right for us?

-Cloud LLMs (ChatGPT, Claude, Gemini) deliver top model quality, immediate availability and low entry costs — ideal for standard use cases without extreme data sensitivity.
-On-premise models (Mistral, Llama) on dedicated GPU hardware become worthwhile from around 200,000 monthly API calls or under strict data-residency requirements, but cost EUR 40,000 to 120,000 in initial investment.
-Hybrid setups combine both: sensitive data local, general tasks in the cloud.
+Cloud LLMs (ChatGPT, Claude, Gemini) offer top-tier model quality, immediate availability and low entry costs — ideal for standard use cases without extreme data sensitivity.
+On-premise models (Mistral, Llama) on your own GPU hardware become worthwhile from around 200,000 monthly API calls or with strict data residency requirements, but cost 40,000 to 120,000 euros in initial investment.
+Hybrid setups combine both: sensitive data locally, general tasks in the cloud.

 What is a RAG system and when do we need one?

 RAG (Retrieval-Augmented Generation) connects a language model with your own knowledge base.
-Instead of retraining the model on your data (expensive, privacy-critical), the system searches your documents for every query and feeds the LLM only the relevant passages as context.
-RAG is the standard architecture for internal knowledge assistants, customer-support bots with product knowledge, and legal research tools.
-A baseline installation with 10,000 documents goes live within four to six weeks.
+Instead of retraining the model on your data (expensive, privacy-critical), the system searches your documents for each query and provides the LLM only with the relevant passages as context.
+RAG is the standard architecture for internal knowledge assistants, customer support bots with product knowledge and legal research tools.
+A basic installation with 10,000 documents is in production within four to six weeks.

 Hallucinations are real but controllable.
 Three levers reduce them significantly: RAG architecture with source citations, output validation against structured schemas (JSON Schema, Pydantic), and a human review step before critical decisions.
-For most SMB use cases (drafting copy, classification, summarisation) the accuracy with a correct setup is above 95 percent.
-For high-risk applications a human must always stay in the loop — that is also required by the EU AI Act.
+For most SME use cases (drafting text, classification, summarization) the accuracy rate is over 95 percent with the right setup.
+For high-risk applications a human must always stay in the loop — this is also required by the EU AI Act.

 How long does an AI project take from idea to production?

-With a clearly bounded scope: 8 to 16 weeks.
-Our standard roadmap splits it into 30 days of discovery (use-case validation, data review, architecture sketch), 30 to 45 days of pilot (prototype, fine-tuning, employee testing) and 30 days of roll-out (training, monitoring setup, handover to internal owners).
-Anyone needing longer typically has not cut the scope tightly enough.
+With a clearly defined scope: 8 to 16 weeks.
+Our standard roadmap splits this into 30 days of discovery (use-case validation, data review, architecture sketch), 30 to 45 days of pilot (prototype, fine-tuning, employee testing) and 30 days of roll-out (training, monitoring setup, handover to internal owners).
+Anyone who takes longer has usually not scoped the project tightly enough.

 How do we measure the ROI of an AI solution?

-Three metric classes: time savings (minutes per case × cases per month × hourly rate), error reduction (number of reworks before/after × internal cost per correction), and scaling gain (additional output without additional headcount).
-Concrete example: a customer-support bot that fully automates 40 percent of inquiries saves around EUR 24,000 monthly at 5,000 tickets per month and EUR 12 average cost per ticket — at ongoing API costs of EUR 800.
+Three classes of metrics: time savings (minutes per task × tasks per month × hourly rate), error reduction (number of reworks before/after × internal cost per correction), and scaling gain (additional output without additional staff).
+A concrete example: a customer support bot that fully automates 40 percent of inquiries saves around 24,000 euros per month with 5,000 tickets per month and 12 euros average cost per ticket — at ongoing API costs of 800 euros.

 What happens to our data at OpenAI, Anthropic, Google?

-In the enterprise plans (ChatGPT Enterprise, Claude for Enterprise, Gemini Workspace) the contract states: no use of your data for model training, processing in dedicated tenants, EU data residency on request, and standard contractual clauses under Article 28 GDPR.
-In free or Plus plans these guarantees do NOT apply — inputs can be used for training by default.
-For any business use we recommend at least the Team or Enterprise tier with a documented data processing agreement.
+In the enterprise tiers (ChatGPT Enterprise, Claude for Enterprise, Gemini Workspace) it applies contractually: no use of your data for model training, processing in dedicated tenants, EU data residency on request and standard contractual clauses under Article 28 GDPR.
+With free or Plus tiers these guarantees do NOT apply — inputs may be used for training by default.
+For any business use we recommend at least a Team or Enterprise tier with a documented data processing agreement.

-How do we train our employees on AI properly?
+How do we sensibly train our employees on AI?

-Three building-block stages: a foundations workshop for everyone (4 hours — what can AI do, what not, data-protection rules, prompt basics), in-depth training for power users per department (2 days — department-specific use cases, advanced prompting, tool integration), and an internal AI champion per area (4 to 6 weeks of coaching — building own workflows, passing on knowledge).
-This three-stage training costs EUR 8,000 to 25,000 depending on headcount and typically pays back in the first quarter after roll-out.
+Three building stages: a foundations workshop for everyone (4 hours — what AI can and cannot do, data protection rules, prompt basics), a deep dive for power users per department (2 days — department-specific use cases, advanced prompting, tool integration), and an internal AI champion per area (4 to 6 weeks of support — setting up your own workflows, knowledge sharing).
+This three-stage training costs 8,000 to 25,000 euros depending on headcount and typically pays off in the first quarter after roll-out.

 In-depth articles & cases

-This pillar covers the overview — for operational depth we refer to the specialised articles per topic.
-Each article can be used standalone and links back to this AI guide.
-Detailed articles currently in German — English translations coming soon.
+This pillar covers the overview — for operational depth we refer to the specialized articles per topic area.
+Each article stands on its own and links back to this AI guide.

 Strategy

-From status-quo assessment to a prioritised use-case pipeline in ten steps.
+From a status-quo assessment to a prioritized use-case pipeline in ten steps.

 Tools